NAS-Bench-Graph: Benchmarking Graph Neural Architecture Search: Benchmark Design

 \paragraph{Hyper-parameters} To ensure fair and reproducible comparisons, we propose a unified evaluation protocol.
 Specifically, we consider the following hyper-parameters with tailored ranges: \begin{itemize}[leftmargin=0.5cm] \item Number of pre-process layers: 0 or 1. \item Number of post-process layers: 0 or 1. \item Dimensionality of hidden units: 64, 128, or 256. \item Dropout rate: 0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8. \item Optimizer: SGD or Adam. \item Learning Rate (LR): 0.5, 0.2, 0.1, 0.05, 0.02, 0.01, 0.005, 0.002, 0.001. \item Weight Decay: 0 or 0.0005. \item Number of training epochs: 200, 300, 400, 500. \end{itemize}

 For each dataset, we fix the hyper-parameters for all architectures to ensure a fair comparison.
 Notice that jointly enumerating architectures and hyper-parameters will result in billions of architecture hyper-parameter pairs and is infeasible in practice.
 Therefore, we first optimize the hyper-parameters to a proper value which can accommodate different GNN architectures, and then focus on the GNN architectures.
 Specifically, we adopt 30 GNN architectures from our search space as ``anchors'' and adopt random search for hyper-parameter optimization~\cite{bergstra2012random}.
 The 30 anchor architectures are composed of 20 randomly selected architectures from our search space and 10 classic GNN architectures including GCN, GAT, GIN, GraphSAGE, and ARMA with 2 and 3 layers.
 We optimize the hyper-parameters by maximizing the average performance of the anchor architectures.
-The detailed selected hyper-parameters for each dataset are shown in the Appendix A.
+The detailed selected hyper-parameters for each dataset are shown in the Appendix A.2.

 \paragraph{Metrics} During training each architecture, we record the following metric covering both model effectiveness and efficiency: train/validation/test loss value and evaluation metric at each epoch, the model latency, and the number of parameters.
-The hardware and software configurations are provided in the Appendix A. Besides, all experiments are repeated three times with different random seeds.
+The hardware and software configurations are provided in Appendix A.3.
+Besides, all experiments are repeated three times with different random seeds.
+The total time cost of creating our benchmark is approximately 8,000 GPU hours (see Appendix A.4).